pkgcloud/pkgcloud/README.md

   });
 ```

-Each compute provider takes different credentials to authenticate; these details about each specific provider can be found below:
+Each storage provider takes different credentials to authenticate; these details about each specific provider can be found below:

 * [Azure](docs/providers/azure.md#using-storage)
 * [Rackspace](docs/providers/rackspace/storage.md)